-associations are considered to be one political committee for the purpose of the Act's contribution limits, and may make unlimited transfers of funds to each other.
-See 2 U.S.C.
-441a(a)(5); 11 CFR 110.3(a)(1) and 102.6(a)(1).

-Where an entity, such as a trade association, is not formally a subsidiary of another entity, Commission regulations provide for an examination of various factors in the context of the overall relationship between the entities to determine whether the entities are affiliated.
-11 CFR 100.5(g)(4)(i) and (ii)(A)-(J), and 110.3(a)(3)(i) and (ii)(A)-(J).
-These factors are also used to determine whether a connected or "parent" organization is affiliated with another organization for the purposes of establishing the class of persons from whom contributions may be solicited.
-11 CFR 114.5(g)(1).
+- but each of the connected organizations must be affiliated with each other.
+See Advisory - 2 Opinions 1988-14 and 1980-18.
+All political committees established by affiliated trade - 3 associations are considered to be one political committee for the purpose of the Act's - 4 contribution limits, and may make unlimited transfers of funds to each other.
+See 2 U.S.C. - 5 441a(a)(5); 11 CFR 110.3(a)(1) and 102.6(a)(1). - 6 Where an entity, such as a trade association, is not formally a subsidiary of another - 7 entity, Commission regulations provide for an examination of various factors in the context of - 8 the overall relationship between the entities to determine whether the entities are affiliated, 11. - 9 CFR 100.5(g)(4)(i) and (ii)(A)-(J), and 110.3(a)(3)(i) and (ii)(A)-(J).
+These factors are also used - 10 to determine whether a connected or "parent" organization is affiliated with another organization - 11 for the purposes of establishing the class of persons from whom contributions may be solicited. - 12 11 CFR 114.5(g)(1).4 - 13 The factors relevant to the present analysis are: (B) whether a sponsoring organization or - 14 committee has the authority or ability to direct or participate in the governance of another - 15 sponsoring organization or committee through provisions of constitutions, by-laws, contracts or - other rules, or through formal or informal practices or procedures; (D) whether a sponsoring - organization or committee has a common or overlapping membership with another sponsoring - 18 organization or committee which indicates a formal or ongoing relationship between the another committee or sponsoring organization.